eForms Logo

 Collecting Interest – No statute.
 The landlord is not obligated to collect interest on behalf of the tenant for the security deposit.

-Returning to Tenant – Must be returned to the tenant within fourteen (14) days (excluding weekends and legal holidays) after the termination of tenancy.[12]
+Returning to Tenant – Must be returned to the tenant within fourteen (14) days (excluding weekends and legal holidays) of the termination of tenancy and the tenant’s demand for the deposit.[13]

 • Itemized List – If any deductions are made against the security deposit, an itemized list must be included.
 The tenant has 60 days to claim a dispute to the landlord for any wrongful deduction.